-- Wildlife trade has occurred throughout human history and provides nutrition and welfare for peoples, especially the Indigenous Peoples and Local Communities in many countries. - About 24% of all wild terrestrial vertebrate species are traded globally.
-International, legal wildlife trade has increased more than five-fold in value in the last 14 years and was estimated to be worth US\$107 billion in 2019.
-The illegal wildlife trade is estimated to be worth \$7-23 billion annually. - The USA is one of the largest legal importers of wildlife with 10-20 million individual wild animals (terrestrial and marine) imported each year, largely for the pet trade.
-The number of shipments rose from around 7,000 to 13,000 per month from 2000 to 2015.
-This trade has led to the introduction of novel zoonoses (e.g. monkeypox) and disease vectors or hosts (e.g. tick reservoirs of the cattle disease heartwater) into the USA. - Wildlife farming has expanded substantially, particularly in China prior to COVID-19, where 'non-traditional animal' farming generated US\$77 billion dollars and employed 14 million people in 2016. - The farming, trade and consumption of wildlife and wildlife-derived products (for food, medicine, fur and other products) have led to biodiversity loss, and emerging diseases, including SARS and COVID-19. - Illegal and unregulated trade and unsustainable consumption of wildlife as well as the legal, regulated trade in wildlife, have been linked to disease emergence. - The trade in mammals and birds is likely a higher risk for disease emergence than other taxa because they are important reservoirs of zoonotic pathogens. - Regulations that mandate disease surveillance in the wildlife trade are limited in scope, disaggregated among numerous authorities, and inconsistently enforced or applied
+- Wildlife consumption patterns vary markedly among countries, with North America, Europe and some parts of Asia being net importers, and the European Union and the United States of America being leading consumers of legally traded wildlife for pets. - Wildlife farming has expanded substantially in the last few decades, with international legal wildlife trade having increased 500% in value since 2015. - The farming, trade and consumption of wildlife and wildlife-derived products (for food, medicine, fur and other products) have led to biodiversity loss, and emerging diseases, including SARS and COVID-19. - Illegal and unregulated trade and unsustainable consumption of wildlife as well as the legal, regulated trade in wildlife have been linked to disease emergence. - The trade in mammals and birds is likely a higher risk for disease emergence than other taxa because they are important reservoirs of zoonotic pathogens. - Regulations that mandate disease surveillance in the wildlife trade are limited in scope, disaggregated among numerous authorities, and inconsistently enforced or applied.

 Current pandemic preparedness strategies aim to control diseases after they emerge.
-These strategies often rely on, and can affect, biodiversity.
+These strategies often rely on, and can affect, biodiversity

-- Our business-as-usual approach to pandemics is based on containment and control after a disease has emerged and relies primarily on reductionist approaches to vaccine and therapeutic development rather than on reducing the drivers of pandemic risk to prevent them before they emerge. - Vaccine and therapeutic development rely on access to the diversity of organisms, molecules and genes found in nature. - Many important therapeutics are derived from indigenous knowledge and traditional medicine.
+- Our business-as-usual approach to pandemics is based on containment and control after a disease has emerged and relies primarily on reductionist approaches to vaccine and therapeutic development rather than on reducing the drivers of pandemic risk to prevent them before they emerge. - Vaccine and therapeutic development rely on access to the diversity of organisms, molecules and genes found in nature. - Many important therapeutics are derived from indigenous knowledge and traditional medicine. - Fair and equitable access and benefit sharing derived from genetic resources, including pathogens, have led to more equitable access to vaccines and therapeutics, and broader engagement in research, but some access and benefit sharing procedures may impede rapid sharing of microbial samples.

-- Fair and equitable access and benefit sharing derived from genetic resources, including pathogens, have led to more equitable access to vaccines and therapeutics, and broader engagement in research, but some access and benefit sharing procedures may impede rapid sharing of microbial samples. - Intellectual property is an incentive for innovation, but some have argued it may limit rapid access to vaccines, therapeutics and therapies, as well as to diagnostic and research tools. - Pandemic control programs often act under emergency measures and can have significant negative implications for biodiversity, e.g. culling of wildlife reservoirs, release of insecticides. - Introduction of travel restrictions to reduce COVID-19 spread have severely reduced ecotourism and other income. - Reduced environmental impacts from economic slowdown during the 'global COVID-19 pause' (e.g. reduced oil consumption) are likely temporary and insignificant in the long term - Diseases that emerge from wildlife and spread widely in people may then threaten biodiversity outside the pathogen's original host range. - Pandemics often have unequal impacts on different countries and sectors of society (e.g. the elderly and minorities for COVID-19).
+- Intellectual property is an incentive for innovation, but some have argued it may limit rapid access to vaccines, therapeutics and therapies, as well as to diagnostic and research tools. - Pandemic control programmes often act under emergency measures and can have significant negative implications for biodiversity, e.g. culling of wildlife reservoirs, release of insecticides. - Introduction of travel restrictions to reduce COVID-19 spread has severely reduced ecotourism and other income. - Reduced environmental impacts from economic slowdown during the 'global COVID-19 pause' (e.g. reduced oil consumption) are likely temporary and insignificant in the long term. - Diseases that emerge from wildlife and spread widely in people may then threaten biodiversity outside the pathogen's original host range. - Pandemics often have unequal impacts on different countries and sectors of society (e.g. the elderly and minorities for COVID-19).
 The economic impacts (and disease outcomes) are often more severe on women, people in poverty and Indigenous Peoples.
-To be transformative, pandemic control policies and recovery programs should be more gender responsive and inclusive.
+To be transformative, pandemic control policies and recovery programmes should be more gender responsive and inclusive.

-Escape from the Pandemic Era requires policy options that foster transformative change towards preventing pandemics:
+Escape from the Pandemic Era requires policy options that foster transformative change towards preventing pandemics